 Difficulty: Easy

-This park trail is the perfect pick for a refreshing stroll or bike ride.
-The Pa’rus Trail is considered easy, not because of the length but because it is completely paved, with minimal elevation gain.
-You can always cut the trail short by hopping on a shuttle back to the visitor center.
+This trail is perfect if you’d like to do a little bike riding while in the park.
+The Pa’rus Trail is considered easy not necessarily because of the length, but because it is completely paved with minimal elevation gain.
+If you decide to walk it, you can always cut the trail short by hopping on a shuttle back to the visitor center.

 Trail: Pa’rus Trail